PeeHaa/JavaScriptShip/README.md

 Status
 -

-I'm currently just playing with creating the map part.
+I'm currently implementing the battles.
 The goal it to have a working clone at some point.

-The map displays:
+Currently implemented features:

 - connected nodes
 - exit node (spinning node)
 - visited nodes (gray border)
 - player (black fill)
+- basic menu (new game & toggle music)

-You can jump to nodes in range.
+- jumpnig to nodes in range

 To check out the progress of the project see the [live demo][demo] (auto play sound warning).